Package 'PRA'

 S

 Resource-Task Matrix 'S' giving the links (arcs) between resources and tasks.
+Rows represent resources and columns represent tasks.

 R

 Risk-Resource Matrix 'R' giving the links (arcs) between risks and resources.
+Rows represent risks and columns represent resources.

 Value